Breeding Location:

 Range and Habitat

-Siberian Rubythroat: Breeds throughout Asia and eastern Europe.
-Spends winters in southern Asia.
-Rare in North America but is an annual migrant through the western Aleutians and St. Lawrence Islands.
-Frequents open grasslands with scattered thickets.
+Siberian Rubythroat: This species breeds throughout Asia and Eastern Europe.
+It spends its winters in southern Asia.
+It rarely occurs in North America, but is an annual migrant through the western Aleutian archipelago and St. Lawrence Island.
+This bird frequents open grasslands with scattered thickets.

 Breeding and Nesting